 At only 5.5 lbs this is one amazingly light and lively sounding guitar.

-The single P-90 pickup are clear and responds beautifully with the finely calibrated volume and tone controls.
+The single P-90 pickup is clear and responds beautifully with the finely calibrated volume and tone controls.
 It has a lovely defined tone when played clean but also has a nice growl when played with a bit of crunch added from an amp, if that’s your thing.

 The neck profile is a gentle C shape, with smooth low action over the fine original fretwork.
 The sunburst finish is quite beautiful and the lacquer is in great condition.